lorenzo-arcioni/lorenzo-arcioni/README.md

 # Welcome to My GitHub Repository

 Hello, I'm Lorenzo, and this is my space on GitHub!
-I'm passionate about Data science and Machine learning, and here you can find some of my projects and contributions.
+I'm passionate about Data science, Machine learningand Bioinformatics; and here you can find some of my projects and contributions.

 ## Who am I?